Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 To reheat: While you can microwave or heat in the crockpot on low, I prefer to reheat sloppy joe in a skillet over medium heat on the stovetop.

-Slow cooker recipes like chili and these philly cheesesteak sloppy joes in the crockpot make perfect freezer meals.
+Slow cooker recipes like beef chili with beans and these philly cheesesteak sloppy joes in the crockpot make perfect freezer meals.

 Simply brown the ground beef, peppers, and onions, place in a zip-top bag and freeze for up to 2 months.
 Thaw in the fridge then add to the crockpot and cook as per instructions below.